Back to: SQL Server Tutorial For Beginners and Professionals

 INTERSECT Operator in SQL Server with Examples

-In this article, I am going to discuss the INTERSECT Operator in SQL Server with examples.
+In this article, I am going to discuss the INTERSECT Operator in SQL Server with Examples.
 The INTERSECT operator belongs to the SET Operator category.
 Please read our previous articles where we discussed the basics of SET Operators in SQL Server as well as we also discussed the UNION and UNION ALL SET Operators in detail.

 What is the INTERSECT operator in SQL Server?

-The INTERSECT operator in SQL Server is used to retrieve the common records both the left and the right query of the Intersect operator.
+The INTERSECT operator in SQL Server is used to retrieve the common records of both the left and the right query of the Intersect operator.
 If this is not clear at the moment then don’t worry we will try to understand this with some examples.

 Understanding the INTERSECT operator with examples.